top of page

 419231285_1200429354260178_8237168964279342930_n_edited.jpg

 My name is Esma Hazal, I am a screenwriter and I currently study Philosophy & Moral Sciences at the university.
-As a philosophy student who reads and naturally has arguments on certain topics, I decided to share my thoughts and reflections on a public blog with you.
+As a philosophy student who reads and naturally has arguments about certain topics, I decided to share my thoughts and reflections on a public blog with you.
 I believe it would be a waste to keep them in my notes and archives passively.

 Support